How to perform exercise

 What muscles work?

-If the correct technique is followed, the following muscle groups work: Triceps, Shoulders, and auxiliary muscles: Chest, Shoulders
+If the correct technique is followed, the following muscle groups work: Shoulders, and auxiliary muscles: Chest, Shoulders

 Weight and number of repetitions